(That can be helpful in dealing with urges to use drugs, too)

 Destructive self-talk is not you, it’s your enemy.
 Name the urge as if it were another being.
 Pick a name for your urges that’s imaginative, strong, and meaningful to you.
 That little voice in your head that badgers and coaxes you.
 Label it.
 Some call it “The Inner Brat,” “The Alcohol Salesman,” “The Lobbyist,” “The Terrorist,” “The Whiner,” or just “The Enemy.”
 Pick a name that fits your experience with it.

-Develop the early warning habit.
+Develop an early warning habit.
 Learn to recognize the urge when it first comes calling.
 Discover your earliest red flag signals.
 Don’t be caught off guard.
 Nipping temptation in the bud is easier than stopping it when it’s got a full head of steam.

 Immediately, firmly refuse.
 Don’t even consider the possibility as a choice.
 You have already made your decision not to drink.
 You’ve made it your top priority.
-On general principle you don’t have to reason it out yet again.
+On general principle, you don’t have to reason it out yet again.
 Whenever you get the idea to resume drinking, you can tell that idea to go to hell.
 You don’t need debate.

 6. Drink Refusal